RoyRin/arxiv_connections/README.md

 * To run the jupyter notebook, call `jupyter notebook` (you may need to `pip install jupyter`) and navigate to the jupyter file

 # Development

+Note, this has been developed on Ubuntu 18.04.

 ## For developers:
 Commit hooks : following guidance from https://codeinthehole.com/tips/tips-for-using-a-git-pre-commit-hook/ and https://githooks.com/